NathanGarrihy/EmergingTechTasks/README.md

 ## Research
 I had a look through scikit-learn's documentation before doing anything and found it had a function specifically designed for importing the iris dataset.
 I then had a look at [scikit-learn's documentation for Nearest Neighbors](https://scikit-learn.org/stable/modules/neighbors.html), which was very insightful and thought me all I really needed to know about nearest neighbors and which sci-kit functions would be best for completing the task at hand.
 This post on [TowardsDataScience.com](https://towardsdatascience.com/knn-using-scikit-learn-c6bed765be75) provided me with a good foundation for this task it showed me how to get the data I needed and with the knowledge I had acquired I knew that all I really had to do from here was display this clustered data in a way that it can be used to make predictions of species of iris.
 According to a post on [BecomingHuman.Ai](https://becominghuman.ai/comprehending-k-means-and-knn-algorithms-c791be90883d#:~:text=There%20are%20a%20ton%20of,data%20scientists%20do%20the%20wizardry.&text=The%20'K'%20in%20K%2D,learning%20algorithm%20used%20for%20classification.) as well as other sources, knn is a supervised learning algorithm used for classification.
 Meanwhile kmeans is unsupervised and used for classification.
 Therefore I found that Nearest Neighbour classification would be a good way of using knn to make these predictions.
 ## Development
 I first created an object containing the data from the load_iris method which I called from sklearn's datasets module.
-I then plotted the decision boundry, assigning a colour to each point in the mesh before creating a scatter plot of this data similar to one I found on [sci-kit load_iris](https://scikit-learn.org/stable/auto_examples/datasets/plot_iris_dataset.html).
+I then plotted the decision boundary, assigning a colour to each point in the mesh before creating a scatter plot of this data similar to one I found on [sci-kit load_iris](https://scikit-learn.org/stable/auto_examples/datasets/plot_iris_dataset.html).
 This plot gave an indication of the start of how we can make predictions of iris species, it also showed me that the data had been imported correctly, which is crucial. <br/>
 Next, I split the data into training and test sets as this will lead to a better estimate on how well the model is likely to perform on unseen data.
 Then, I used sklearn neighbor's KNeighborsClassifier class in order to find an optimal value for K in Knn by checking the relationship between K and the testing accuracy.
 After this, I set the value for K in knn to 5 as this is the value I will use for my Classification plot.<br/>
 Finally, I used this clustered data to create a classification plot with uniform weights.
-I made sure to just take the first two features from the iris dataset this time as thats all thats needed to create a classification plot.
-I created color maps for the plot and plotted the decision boundry via assigning a colour to each point in the mesh.
+I made sure to just take the first two features from the iris dataset this time as that's all that's needed to create a classification plot.
+I created color maps for the plot and plotted the decision boundary via assigning a colour to each point in the mesh.
 After this, I created an instance of K Neihbours classifier and fit the data.
 This result then gets put into a colour plot and finally we also plot the training points before adding appropriate labels and displaying the end plot.

 ## Conclusion
 The task was to use scikit-learn to apply clustering to the iris data set using Knn.
-K Nearest neighbour is used for classification and I feel that the model that I have created is sufficient to make predictions on species of iris. sklearn provided a lot of functions that were well documented and provided me with a good blueprint to complete this assignment.
+K Nearest neighbour is used for classification and I feel that the model that I have created is enough to make predictions on species of iris. sklearn provided a lot of functions that were well documented and provided me with a good blueprint to complete this assignment.

 ## References
 *Scikit load iris documentation*